-Updated 16 July 2018
+Updated 1 October 2018

-As part of the Agenda Knowledge for Development, many leading individuals have contributed 73 statements in which they have put forward their personal views and perspectives on knowledge societies, representing diversity and richness of ideas, ambitions, experiences and commitments.
+As part of the Agenda Knowledge for Development, many leading individuals have contributed personal statements in which they have put forward their personal views and perspectives on knowledge societies, representing diversity and richness of ideas, ambitions, experiences and commitments.
 Although most of the statements have been contributed by leading experts, we also have a small number of contributions from individuals at the beginning of their professional working lives.
 Together, we share a vision of how knowledge and knowledge societies can contribute to an inclusive approach to human development.

 To be inspired by the existing statements and Knowledge Development Goals, download the third edition of the Agenda Knowledge for Development.

 We would like to acknowledge with thanks the important contribution of Guenther Koch and Petra Herout to the first edition of the Agenda.